Hive Performance – 10 Best Practices for Apache Hive

 With Apache Hive, users can use HiveQL or traditional Mapreduce systems, depending on individual needs and preferences.
 Hive is particularly ideal for analyzing large datasets (petabytes) and also includes a variety of storage options.

 Hive is full of unique tools that allow users to quickly and efficiently perform data queries and analysis.
 In order to make full use of all these tools, it’s important for users to use best practices for Hive implementation.
-Here are 10 ways to make the most of Hive.
+If you’re wondering how to scale Apache Hive, here are 10 ways to make the most of Hive performance.

 1. Partitioning Tables: